mldunbar/4.3-jquery-practice/README.md

 # jQuery dropdown list

 This assignment introduced jQuery DOM manipulation and traversal.
-It's a simpl dropdown menu
+It's a simple dropdown menu.

 # Prepare your scaffolding